sarah-forrest/gis/mapping_risk.md

-This code creates a combined map of New York City’s death rates per 100,000 and excess risk of dying from dying from COVID-19 by modified zip code tabulation area (modZCTA).
+This code creates a combined map of New York City’s death rates per 100,000 and excess risk of dying from dying from COVID-19 by modified zip code tabulation area (modZCTA)

 # Read In Data